 History of the Diet

-The Keto Diet was derived from various earlier researchers who used fasting as a form of therapy, stating that it ‘cured seizures’ in their young patients through providing more energy to fight illness and detoxifying the body, .
+The Keto Diet was derived from various earlier researchers who used fasting as a form of therapy, stating that it ‘cured seizures’ in their young patients through providing more energy to fight illness and detoxify the body, .

 The problem with fasting, however, was the there is only so long a person can go, so although there appeared to be some early success, there were also various limitations.

-The keto diet was then introduced as a way to mimic fasting through essentially starving the body of glucose forcing the body into a state of ketosis, where ketone bodies (fatty acids) are burned instead of glucose.
+The keto diet was then introduced as a way to mimic fasting through essentially starving the body of glucose and forcing the body into a state of ketosis, where ketone bodies (fatty acids) are burned instead of glucose.

-It was thought that the keto diet, which is high in fat, moderate protein, and very low carbohydrate, would then be just effective as fasting for patient with seizures but be much more maintainable over a longer-term because they would be getting some degree of nutritional intake.
+It was thought that the keto diet, which is high in fat, moderate protein, and very low carbohydrate, would then be just as effective as fasting for patient with seizures but be much more maintainable over a longer-term because they would be getting some degree of nutritional intake.

 Although there was some level of success with this diet in children with seizures, the long term success was not always so positive, as adherence to the diet dropped and symptoms re-emerged.